RESEARCH WITH ECONOMICS DATA (Econ 190)

 This is a relatively inexpensive book (available as pdf or print) that provides an introduction.

-- Undergraduate level treatments that are a bit more more advanced are available in the standard texts
+- Undergraduate level treatments that are more advanced are available in the standard texts

 -